canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 GO
 ```

 Voilà!
 These are six tips I learned from Pinal Dave to start tuning your SQL Server.
-Pay attention to your implicit conversions.
+Let's pay attention to your implicit conversions.
 You can get a surprise.

 I gained a lot of improvement only by fixing implicit conversions.
 In a store procedure, we had a `NVARCHAR` parameter to compare it with a `VARCHAR` column.
 Yes, implicit conversions happen between `VARCHAR` and `NVARCHAR`.

 After taking [Brent Ozar's Mastering courses]({% post_url 2022-05-02-BrentOzarMasteringCoursesReview %}), I learned to look at the overall SQL Server server health, focusing on the top wait type and the most expensive queries.
-Also, I started to use some of the stored procedures from the [First Responder Kit repository on GitHub](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit).
+Also, I started to use some of the stored procedures from the [First Responder Kit repository on GitHub](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit) instead.

 For more SQL and performance tuning content, check [don't use functions around columns in your WHEREs]({% post_url 2022-01-24-DontPutFunctionsInYourWheres %}), [what implicit conversions are and why you should care]({% post_url 2022-02-07-WhatAreImplicitConversions %}) and [just listen to index recommendations]({% post_url 2022-03-21-SQLServerIndexRecommendations %}).